Pen name Cid Ricketts Sumner

 by Shinta Tikson (SHS)

 Sumner’s writing career began with the publication of a poem at the age of eighteen (Jackson Daily News 1A), but after she married one of her professors, James B. Sumner, on July 20, 1915, she devoted herself to being a wife and a mother.
-Her husband had a distinguished career as professor and chemist, and in 1946, he received a Nobel Prize in his field (LMA 426).
+Her husband James had a distinguished career as professor and chemist, and in 1946, he received a Nobel Prize in Chemistry (LMA 426).
 Together they had four children : Roberta, who married John H. Cutler, an author; Prudence, who married E.W.
 Ganard; J.C.R.
 Sumner and F.B.
-Sumner, but the Sumners were divorced in 1930 (426).
+Sumner.
+The Sumners were divorced in 1930 (426).
+James died at the age of 67 in 1955.
+Her son, Fredrick (Ted) Burnley Sumner, later married Sarah Cunningham and for a time lived in Ann Arbor, Michigan.
+His wife Sarah taught at the University of Michigan, according to Roger Bliss in an email to this site.

 In addition to being a writer, Sumner was involved in several other occupations.
 She taught English at Jackson High School and French at Millsaps.
 During World War II, she was employed in a munitions plant and wrote her second novel Quality to keep from worrying about her sons and sons-in-law who were overseas (American Novelist of Today 418).
 It was not until after all of her children were in school that she began writing seriously.
 Lloyd states that Mrs. Sumner was a prolific writer, producing and publishing more than ten novels, numerous short stories, and several works of non-fiction (Lives of Mississippi Authors 427).
 “Mrs. Sumner was widely traveled, and some of her non-fiction works were the results of her wanderings (Clarion-Ledger 1A).
 She is best remembered for her three novels which were turned into successful motion pictures: Tammy Out of Time, Tammy Tell Me True, and Quality, which was the basis for the movie Pinky (Lives of Mississippi Authors 427).
 The Delta Democrat Times stated, “Pinky is considered one of Hollywood’s first interracial films” (1).